Bole0331/MeshSimplification/checkpoint.md

   | 0.01  | 319.221629s  | 45.2114%               | 7.039001                | ![](image/Lucy1_1.png) |
   | 0.001 | 331.384197s  | 43.2649%               | 7.037734                | ![](image/Lucy2_1.png) |

+<p align="justify">&emsp;&emsp;We can see from the experiments that when the size of model is large, it takes long time for the mesh simplification algorithm to complete.
+That's why we need parallelism to speedup it.
+Another thing to notice is that the potential parallel part in this algorithm is just about 50% and the concurrent task number is no more than 8.
+As a result, we must use another method to speedup.
+That is, divide the tasks evenly, and hopefully each process can do the tasks independently.
+We will discuss about the parallism algorithm in the following sections.</p>

 ## Current Issues